 4.2.
 Third Party Sites

 The Services may contain links to third party sites.
 When you access third party sites, you do so at your own risk.
-We don’t control and aren’t liable for those sites.
+The Company doesn’t control and isn’t liable for those sites.

 4.3.
 User Content

 The Services may contain User Content: (a) that is offensive or objectionable; (b) that contains errors; (c) that violates intellectual property, privacy, publicity or other rights of third parties; (d) that is harmful to your computer or network; or (e) the downloading, copying or use of which is subject to additional terms and policies.
-By operating the Services, we don’t represent or imply that we endorse User Content provided therein, or that we believe such User Content to be accurate, useful or non-harmful.
-We’re not a publisher of, and we’re not liable for, any User Content uploaded, posted, published or otherwise made available via the Services.
+By operating the Services, The Company doesn’t represent or imply that The Company endorses User Content provided therein, or that The Company believes such User Content to be accurate, useful or non-harmful.
+The Company is not a publisher of, and is not liable for, any User Content uploaded, posted, published or otherwise made available via the Services.
 You’re responsible for taking precautions to protect yourself, and your computer or network, from User Content accessed via the Services.

-While you own the User Content provided to us, Reverent owns of the websites created through our Services, and this ownership protected by copyright, trademark and other US and foreign laws.
-These Terms don’t grant you any right, title or interest in Reverent, our trademarks, logos or other brand features or intellectual property, or others’ content in the Services.
+While you own the User Content provided to us, The Company owns the websites created through our Services, and this ownership is protected by copyright, trademark and other US and foreign laws.
+These Terms don’t grant you any right, title or interest in The Company, The Company’s trademarks, logos or other brand features or intellectual property, or others’ content in the Services.

-All content produced by Reverent within the scope of Services including software and web code, contents, graphics and design, or material developed or licensed by Reverent for you as part of the Services is copyrighted by Reverent and remains the exclusive property of Reverent.
-Upon termination of this Agreement copyrights shall remain with Reverent.
-After full payment of outstanding Reverent Agency hours as related Services and a $750 website migration fee, if you choose to cancel a subscription based service for one of Your Sites, all Reverent copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create the your website and newsletter can be used indefinitely by you for their company website, newsletter and other marketing collateral.
-This use will be restricted to the your company use only and you do not have any rights to resell, license or otherwise allow 3rd parties use of the content.
-You must take over hosting of your website and provide a WP Engine account which we can transfer ownership of the website to.
+All content produced by The Company within the scope of Services including software and web code, contents, graphics and design, or material developed or licensed by The Company for you as part of the Services is copyrighted by The Company and remains the exclusive property of The Company.
+Upon termination of this Agreement copyrights shall remain with The Company.
+After full payment of outstanding The Company Agency hours as related Services and a $750 website migration fee, if you choose to cancel a subscription based service for one of Your Sites, all of The Company copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create your website and newsletter can be used indefinitely by you for your company website, newsletter and other marketing collateral.
+This use will be restricted to your company use only and you do not have any rights to resell, license or otherwise allow 3rd parties use of the content.
+You must take over hosting of your website and provide an account which The Company can transfer ownership of the website to.

-In the event Reverent ceases business operations and providing the services described in this agreement all Reverent copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create the your website and newsletter can be used indefinitely by you for their company website, newsletter and other marketing collateral.
-This use will be restricted to the your company use only and you does not have any rights to resell, license or otherwise allow 3rd parties use of the content.
+In the event The Company ceases business operations and providing the services described in this agreement, all of The Company copyrighted content, EXCEPT software, web code, WordPress themes and plug-ins, PSD files and other files or code used to create the your website and newsletter can be used indefinitely by you for their company website, newsletter and other marketing collateral.
+This use will be restricted to your company use only and you do not have any rights to resell, license or otherwise allow 3rd parties use of the content.

 5.2.
-We Can Use Your Feedback For Free
+The Company Can Use Your Feedback For Free